0x1eef/nanoc-gzip.rb/README.md

 ### Binary items

 The following example demonstrates the compression of a binary item - a PNG file. <br>
-For binary items, the `gzip_binary` filter can be used.
+For binary items, the `gzip_binary` filter is used.

 ``` ruby
 # Rules